JakeSteam/blog-fiction/_posts/2023-10-23-delusions-of-grandeur.md

 ## What's the big idea?

 I dunno.
-Sell some houses or jobs.
+Sell some houses or some insurance.
 Or groceries.
 Work for someone else, get paid, exist until pension kicks in.

 Maybe you'll have an idea, maybe you'll grind evenings and weekends for it.
 I really hope it's a good one, otherwise fuck, that had a high opportunity cost.
 It's often said you should "learn" or "earn" in a job, ideally both.
 The same applies to whatever your idea is.